The Nursing Profession:

 Basic nursing education takes place in diploma, associate degree, baccalaureate or advanced degree programs.
 Successful completion confers the right to sit for the registered nurse licensure examination.
 Many nurses pursue advanced education such as specialty certification and master's and doctoral degrees.

 The nursing profession is one of the largest professions in the healthcare industry.
-Currently there is an acute shortage in the field of nursing, which is anticipated to continue for several years.
+There remains a shortage in the field of nursing and it is anticipated to continue through 2020.
 Nurses are needed in all specialties.
-Hospitals are having great difficulty filling their vacant positions.
-As a result of this shortage, sign-on bonuses are being offered at numerous hospitals and healthcare agencies, ranging from $3,500 to $8,000.
-Recent graduates have had 100% placement.

 Salaries and Wages: